 To improve IC performance, copper metallization and Low-K dielectrics are routinely used in advanced processes.
 Copper metallization exhibits different electromigration, stress voiding and corrosion behavior than traditional aluminum-based interconnect systems.
 The mechanical, thermal, and electrical issues due to copper and its integration with Low-K dielectrics will be discussed.
 Low-K dielectrics exhibit inferior thermal, mechanical, and dielectric breakdown characteristics compared to traditional silicon dioxide and silicon nitride-based materials.

 Dr. John Suehle of the National Institute of Standards and Technology and Dr. Jeffrey Gambino of IBM, two leading researchers and lecturers in field of Semiconductor Reliability, will give an overview of the problems and reliability challenges associated with today's advanced semiconductor devices.
-Dr. Suehle will cover front-end reliability issues including: Hi-K dielectrics, Negative Bias Temperature Instability, and Positive Bias Temperature Instability.
-Dr. Gambino will cover back-end reliability issues including: copper metallization, electromigration, stress induced voiding, and Lo-K dielectric breakdown.
+Dr. Suehle will cover front-end reliability issues including: High-K dielectrics, Negative Bias Temperature Instability, and Positive Bias Temperature Instability.
+Dr. Gambino will cover back-end reliability issues including: copper metallization, electromigration, stress induced voiding, and Low-K dielectric breakdown.

 Advanced Thermal Management and Packaging Materials